10 hidden macOS Ventura features you should know

 3. Faster security updates

 Ever so often, Apple releases a new update for its Mac with nothing but just security patches.
 These patches take time to install on your Mac and can even eat up to half an hour of your day.
 With macOS Ventura, Apple is bringing a new feature called Rapid Security Response that aims to solve this problem.
 With the new macOS update, such improvements can be applied automatically between normal updates — without a restart.
-In simple terms, you will no longer need to restart your Mac for installing security patches and they will be applied automatically.
+In simple terms, you will no longer need to restart your Mac to install security patches, and they will be applied automatically.

 4. Improved password suggestion in Safari